codyhoag/liferay-docs/devGuide/en/chapters/15-opensocial.markdown

 -	*scrolling*: gives your gadget a scrollbar if the content exceeds the page capacity (must be set to "true")
 -	*thumbnail*: a small thumbnail used in your gadget's directory.
 It should be exactly 120 pixels wide and 60 pixels high for maximum clarity, otherwise it will be stretched to this size.

 Within this section, you can also specify dependencies for the gadget using the `<Require>` and `<Optional>` tags.
 If a feature is specified with `<Require>`, it will not render if the feature is unavailable.
-Moreover, if the feature is tagged as `<Optional>`, the gadget will render but the feature will not be included.
-An important example of these tags can be demonstrated by the use of the UserPrefs feature.
+Likewise, if the feature is tagged as `<Optional>`, the gadget will render but the feature will not be included.
+An important example of these tags can be demonstrated by the use of the `<UserPref>` feature.
 If you want to include a `<UserPref>` section, you must enable it by including `<Require feature="setprefs"/>`.
 This is explained in more detail within the *User Preferences* section.

 Also, `<ModulePrefs>` stores other important features that will be explained in more detail in later sections, which include the PubSub and OAuth features.
 The PubSub feature allows for communication between gadgets and portlets on the same page by allowing them to publish and subscribe on message channels.
 Furthermore, the OAuth feature provides secure connections between your portal and third-party sites.
 Of course, there are many other features that can be defined by these tags that can be useful throughout your gadget's source code.

-Lastly, here is an example of what a `<ModulePrefs>` section looks like for our previously mentioned Google Calendar gadget:
+Lastly, here is an example of what a `<ModulePrefs>` section looks like for the Google Calendar gadget:

 	<ModulePrefs
 	title="__MSG_Google_Calendar__"